-Eggs are good for foxes, badgers and other small carnivores who depend on them as a source for food.
+Eggs are good for foxes, badgers, and other small carnivores who depend on them as a source of food.
 Eggs are full of fat, protein, and other nutrients.

-Yet that should not be implied that is good for our digestive systems.
+Yet that you do not imply that.
+That is good for our digestive systems.

-Eggs are too much for the human body to handle on a regular basis.
+Eggs are too much for the human body to handle regularly.
 They are not a good match for our needs.

-Dr. McDougall writes about this on his site, “A whole egg is 32% protein and the white of an egg is essentially 100% protein. kids, children, and adults need, at most, 5% of their calories from protein.”
+Dr. McDougall writes about this on his site, “A whole egg is 32% protein and the white of an egg is essentially 100% protein.
+Kids, children, and adults need 5% of their calories from protein.”

 You can agree or disagree with that protein as a percentage of calories number.
-This quality and quantity of protein are far too much for a human body to digest.
+This quality and quantity of protein are far too much for the human body to digest.

 The content of protein in eggs has added to their popularity.

-Yet this is far from the whole picture.
+Yet this is far from the complete picture.
 Many people teach that protein is the way to gain lean muscle, lose weight, become stronger, and function better.

 The widespread fitness and muscle-building food regime usually talk about egg whites.
-But the reality is that too much protein (especially the wrong kinds of protein!) will damage your kidneys.
+But too much protein (especially the wrong kinds of protein!) will damage your kidneys.

-It will also put you at heart disease risk, It will highly increase the toxicity in your body and increase the rate of your aging.
-You will age both internally and your look.
+It will also put you at heart disease risk.
+It will highly increase the toxicity in your body and increase the rate of your aging.
+You will age both internally and in your looks.

 Now, hope you have done a good job of refraining from the high-protein marketing hype, refusing to purchase those crazy protein bars some trainers have been recommending that you eat after a workout.

-But you are still been liberally consuming eggs.
+But you are still being liberally consuming eggs.
 If that is the case with you, you need to reconsider.

 Comparison between the Egg White and Yolk

-In order to understand very well about How Long Does It Take to Digest Eggs we need to know about the Comparison between Egg White and Yolk.
+To understand very well, How Long It Takes to Digest Eggs, we need to know about the Comparison between Egg White and Yolk.

-The question is not about whether eggs are okay to eat at all, The debate is about the Egg whites or Yolks.
+The question is not about whether eggs are okay to eat at all; The debate is about egg whites or Yolks.
 Whether they are good for you.

 Whether you should eat the yolks.
-I hope there are pretty whole books out there discussing this topic!
-The answer simple.
+I hope there are pretty entire books out there discussing this topic!
+The answer is simple.